New Ford Mustang GTD variant shreds Nürburgring in 6:40:835 minutes

 The Ford Mustang GTD Competition became the fastest American street-legal car at the Nürburgring Nordschleife racetrack. – Ford photo

-The first American car to be driven around Germany’s famous Nürburgring Nordschleife racetrack in less than seven minutes returned to do even better.
+The first American car to be driven around Germany’s famous Nürburgring Nordschleife racetrack with a lap time of less than seven minutes returned to do even better.

 Ford announced the Mustang GTD Competition was driven around the track in a lap time of 6:40.835 minutes.